fbpx

 A fun, fresh, timely debut novel about the uproarious adventures that befall the Palacio family during their disastrous illegal residence in Trinidad that poignantly captures the complexities of dysfunctional families and passionate (but sometimes messy) romance.

-What do you think about the books on this list?
+What do you think about these books by Caribbean authors?

 Have you read any books from this list?
 What are your favorite books by Caribbean authors?
 What books would you add to the list?